immense/immybot-documentation/src/guide/README.md

 This value is static even if you wipe and reload the machine.
 We chose this value instead of Mac Address or Hard Drive serial number because of issues other systems have with USB Ethernet cables and hard drive replacement.
 We did not use serialnumber because we learned that many computers do not have serial numbers.

 In practice, this value works almost _too_ well.
 Machines you just wiped and expect to find in New Computers, are often associated to their pre-wiped computer objects.
 To find them, you often have to search for the serial number of the computer in the Computer List.
-In 0.40.1 we will begin using the Windows OfflineInstallationID value to identify when an existing computer has been wiped so we can set its status to "Needs Onboarding" which will cause it to show up under New Computers as expected.
+In 0.40.1 we began using the Windows OfflineInstallationID value to identify when an existing computer has been wiped so we can set its status to "Needs Onboarding" which causes it to show up under New Computers as expected.

 If it is a machine ImmyBot has seen before, it will be associated to the existing Computer, and you will find a new entry under the Computer's Agents tab.
 Under the hood we call these entries "RmmComputers".

-Computers can have one or more RmmComputers
+Computers can have one or more RmmComputers(Agents).
+You can think of these as logical "pathways" to the computer.
+We only need one to be online to function.

 ![](../.vuepress/images/2021-02-23-06-45-47.png)

 ### Identification Failures

 #### Needs a Manual Decision
 Often when an RMM Agent gets re-installed, it will get a new id in the RMM (ComputerId in Automate, SessionID in Control).
 ImmyBot will recognize that it is the same computer, but due to the fact that virtualization technologies and hard drive cloning can lead to the same scenario, we require you to tell us whether we should overwrite the existing RmmComputer, or keep both.
+99% of the time you will click "Overwrite Existing".
+If the machine was in fact cloned, you would click Keep Both, in which case Immy shims the duplicate UUID with its own to prevent collisions.

 #### Failed